spatie/laravel-event-sourcing/README.md

 ## Even sourcing in Laravel course

-If you want to learn more about event sourcing, check out [our upcoming course on event sourcing in Laravel](https://event-sourcing-laravel.com)
+If you want to learn more about event sourcing, check out [our course on event sourcing in Laravel](https://event-sourcing-laravel.com)

 ## Support us